Tremors3/gestione-info/workspace/notes/dependencies.md

 python > 3.10

-Microsoft Visual C++ 14.0 or greater is required

 pylucene 10.0.0

-java 21 or greather
+java 17 or greather

 docker

 docker-compose

+(Windows)
+Microsoft Visual C++ 14.0 or greater is required